anthonycaccese/pico8-desktop-console/README.md

 This is very much a work in progress 😊 so here is what I have so far...
 - `RaspberryPi Zero W:` you can use any RaspberryPi with this build.
 I just recommend that it has some way to access the internet as we'll be booting directly into Pico-8 Splore.
 - `Screen:` Goal is to use a 1:1 aspect ratio screen to match Pico-8's native square aspect ratio.
 I am using [this screen](https://a.aliexpress.com/_mtLhZdm) from AliExpress which is 4", 720x720 resolution and has a dedicated driver board with HDMI and power ports (making it super easy to set up)  This screen does require custom settings in /config.txt which I'll outline in the software section below.
+- `Audio:` I am using this [amp](https://www.adafruit.com/product/3346) and these [speakers](https://www.adafruit.com/product/1669) its super easy to set up and fits well with the rest of the boards I am using.
+This does require you to have a raspberrypi with a header built in.
+I've added the configuration for these speakers into the steps below if you plan to use the same.

 I am working on the following...
-- `Audio:` I have a few different approaches here that I want to experiment with.
-As soon as I have hardware that I like; i'll add it to the list above.
 - `Case:` I created a quick "paper prototype" (cardboard really) to get a sense for the 3d model I'll create.
 I'll start working on that model over the next few weeks.
 When I have something I think will work i'll make sure to post the STLs as part of this repo.
 For now you can check out my initial prototype in this video: https://youtu.be/94ngQ8RXFYQ?feature=shared
 - `Controls:` The case will include at least 2 usb ports to be able to plug in controllers (up to 2 players) or mouse and keyboard.
 - `Power:` To keep things simple i'll just be focusing on creating a unit that can be plugged into the wall so... no battery (but I could explore that if the first version works out well)